coldfrontlabs/fserver/README.md

 This also means however you can extend the entities using the Field UI to add additional data as needed (i.e. location, taxonomy)

-Some key components/dependencies in Feature Service include:
+Some key components/dependencies in Feature Server include:

 - [Ctools](http://drupal.org/project/ctools)
 - [Entity Reference](http://drupal.org/project/entityreference)